MikeTaylor/palaeo-carnegie/co-authors/notes-on-lamanna-comments.md

 I'm OK with that solution.
 Are we confident the Annals will be happy with that?
 The guidelines at https://carnegiemnh.org/wp-content/uploads/2017/08/CMNH-PUBLICATIONS-AUTHORS-GUIDE-6-Jan-2010.pdf don't seem to mention it.

+> FWIW, in 2009, the Museo Giovanni Capellini held a conference on vertebrate paleobiogeography to coincide with the centennial of the debut of their Diplodocus cast.
+The keynote speaker was yours truly.

+I would like to include a note to this effect in the manuscript: do you have a reference?
+A conference abstracts volume, for example?

+> The Carnegie Museums do have a substantial endowment, and I’m pretty sure at least a bit of that came from Carnegie himself.
+I can double-check this if it’s important.

+I got this from Brinkman (2010:109), who wrote:

+"Carnegie had already lost much of his enthusiasm for dinosaurs in his twilight years.
+His generous appropriations dried up significantly and he neglected to make any permanent provision for paleontology at the museum.
+After his death, money for dinosaur hunting was hard to come by.
+The Pittsburgh party was forced to abandon their fieldwork at the Carne- gie Quarry in Utah, which was far from exhausted."

+Was Brinkman wrong?

+> I love the idea of including the word “hippies” in a peer-reviewed paper, but is there some other, more professional-sounding replacement?
+I honestly can’t think of one.

+My approach in writing is always to favour the word that most clearly communicates the intended meaning, and I don't give a damn whether it sounds "scientific" or not.
+"Hippes" is correct here :-)

+> Consider my curiosity piqued!
+Also, total shot in the dark, but is there any chance whatsoever that some of Ernst Stromer’s fossils from Egypt could’ve been transferred to this convent too?!
+If you’re still in touch with your anonymous sources, could you maybe ask them?

+It's someone that Ilja is in sporadic communication with -- I don't have a name, and there have been difficulty in getting further information from him or her.
+I suggest you get in touch with Ilja about this.

+> If they don’t want the plaster original, we’ll take it back.

+It did occur to me to make the same offer!

+What would the Carnegie do with a plaster cast?

+> One of which, I believe, is now indoors at the Field House.
+I have photos of this mount from the mid-2000s if you want them.

+I discuss all this in great detail in Taylor et al. (2022) :-) That said, I would definitly like to see your photos if they predate 2004, as I have only even been able to locate two photos of the lightweight cast in its original location in the old building.
+(These both appear in the 2022 paper as figure 8).

+> Stupid comment, but I recently had a reviewer ask me to say “antedate” instead of “predate,” to distinguish from the act of predation!
+So I’m passing on that glorious observation to you.

+I've made this change because, sure, why not?
+But honestly ... could anyone anywhere ever possibly misinterpret this?

+> Sorry, another weird Americanism involving commas.

+I am enjoying how often you're apologizing for this :-)

+> But at least a few “other sauropods” could probably place the long axis of the skull more or less in line with that of the neck, correct?
+See, for example, fig. 8a of Vidal et al. (2020) (which depicts _Spinophorosaurus_).

+Judging by Figure 2 at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006924 it does seem that the occipital condyle of Spinophorosaurus may be oriented more or less posteriorly, but I'm not great at reading braincases.
+The ventral view of the reconstructed scanned-and-printed skull at https://rpt.de/portfolio/spinophorosaurus-nigerensis/ seems to corroborate this.

+Anyway, I think the present wording is fine despite occasional exceptions.